bikeonastick/dotvim/README.md

 project <https://github.com/cyphactor>.
 I merged my .vimrc with his and have built a powerful set of editing tools.

+It seems like it's out here to share with the world.
+That's great if you glean something from it, but my real reason is to make sure I can move this around from machine to machine.
+Altruism is really just a side effect of convenience in this case.
+Feel free to steal what you'd like, though.

 ## Installation:

     git clone git://github.com/bikeonastick/dotvim.git ~/.vim